bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

-# Object-Oriented Programming, Code Style and Reviews
+## Module 2 Project - Object-Oriented Programming, Code Style and Reviews

-"Code that works" is good - "code that other people can read" is better.
+_Code that works_ is good - _code that other people can read_ is better.

 ## Learning Objectives

-- create a basic Python class, with a constructor, methods, and fields
+* Create a basic Python class, with a constructor, methods, and fields
-- write stylistic (PEP 8) Python code, and give and receive a basic code review
+* Write stylistic (PEP 8) Python code, and give and receive a basic code review

 ## Before Lecture
 Read the [official Python Class tutorial](https://docs.python.org/3/tutorial/classes.html), and try to reproduce the examples in your own Python environment.

 Read the [PEP 8 style guide](https://pep8.org/), and then look back at code you've written in the past.
-Identify at least three times you did something the style guide says you shouldn't, and write the corrected version.
+Identify at least three times you did something the style guide says you shouldn't, and write a corrected version.

 ## Live Lecture Task

-We will first live code a class based on class request/discussion, brainstorming what fields and methods make sense.
+Together we will live code a class based on Learner request/discussion, brainstorming what fields and methods make sense.
 We will then discuss style more broadly.

 Style matters - but we're engineers, which means we're a little lazy.
 Let's set up tools to check style automatically, so we fix issues before they hit review.

-Then we will discuss what a code review actually is, and if folks are brave they can volunteer to have their code reviewed with the class.
-It's scary, but this is a safe time to do it (and good practice for the assignment!).
+Next, we will discuss what a code review actually is.
+We will have a couple of you volunteer to have their code reviewed with the class.
+It may feel intimidating, but this is a great time to do it.
+Having your code reviewed is a great way to get feedback and level up your skills (and is great practice for the assignment!).

 ## Assignment